US clears updated COVID boosters targeting newest variants | Health

 - United States

-The U.S. on Wednesday authorised its first update to COVID-19 vaccines, booster doses that target today's most common omicron strain.
+The U.S. on Wednesday authorized its first update to COVID-19 vaccines, booster doses that target today's most common omicron strain.
 Shots could begin within days.

 The move by the Food and Drug Administration tweaks the recipe of shots made by Pfizer and rival Moderna that already have saved millions of lives.
-The hope is that the modified boosters will blunt yet another winter surge.
+The hope is that the modified boosters will blunt yet another winter surge — and help tamp down the BA.5 omicron relative that continues to spread widely.

-“You'll see me at the front of the line,” FDA vaccine chief Dr. Peter Marks told The Associated Press shortly before his agency cleared the new doses.
+“These updated boosters present us with an opportunity to get ahead'' of the next COVID-19 wave, said FDA Commissioner Dr. Robert Califf.
 Until now, COVID-19 vaccines have targeted the original coronavirus strain, even as wildly different mutants emerged.
 The new U.S. boosters are combination, or “bivalent,” shots.
-They contain half that original vaccine recipe and half protection against the newest omicron versions, called BA.4 and BA.5, that are considered the most contagious yet.
+They contain half that original vaccine recipe and half protection against the newest omicron versions, BA.4 and BA.5, that are considered the most contagious yet.

 The combination aims to increase cross-protection against multiple variants.